caltechlibrary/newt/newt-presentation.md

 > Minimize the source Luke!

-- Don't need to learn an ORM, aren't limited by it
+- Don't need to learn an ORM and aren't limited by it
 - Don't duplicate the SQL models in another language
 - Don't write any middle-ware